Bachelor of Psychological Science, Bachelor of LawsBachelors Double Degree

-Students study core units, plus select units from an extensive range of electives to suit their career aspirations.
+Students study core units in both law and psychology, and select units from an extensive range of electives to suit their career aspirations.

-This degree is designed to fulfil the academic requirements for admission to the legal profession.
+This degree fulfils the academic requirements for admission to the legal profession.
 Professional admission authorities also require law graduates of all universities to complete practical legal training or similar to practise as a lawyer.